flynnbr11/QMLA/docs/rst_tutorial.rst

     cp template.py custom_es/example.py
     cd custom_es

-Ensure :term:‘QMLA‘ will know where to find the :term:‘Exploration Strategy‘ by importing everything from the custom :term:‘Exploration Strategy‘ directory into to the main module.
-Then, in the directory, make a file called which imports the new :term:‘Exploration Strategy‘ from the file.
-To add any further inside the directory , include them in the custom , and they will automatically be available to :term:‘QMLA‘.
+Ensure :term:`QMLA` will know where to find the :term:‘Exploration Strategy‘ by importing everything from the custom :term:‘Exploration Strategy‘ directory into to the main module.
+Then, in the directory, make a file called which imports the new :term:`Exploration Strategy` from the file.
+To add any further exploration strategies inside the directory , include them in the custom , and they will automatically be available to :term:`QMLA`.

 ::